programaker-project/programaker-docs/docs/tutorials/quickstart.md

 ## Test the program.

-In your Telegram client select the chat with [PlazaBot](https://t.me/PlazaProjectBot) and write `/start`.
-PlazaBot will answer you with a "Hello world!".
+In your Telegram client select the chat with [PrograMaker's Bot](https://t.me/PlazaProjectBot) and write `/start`.
+PrograMaker's Bot will answer you with a "Hello world!".

 ## Use the bot on groups